Art, Design and Media Practice Foundation

 QS Stars University Ratings

-- The School of Art and Design at Coventry University has been producing accomplished creative graduates for over 175 years.
-We have had a successful track record of producing graduates that have made significant contributions to the world of Art and Design.
+• Coventry University has been producing accomplished creative graduates for over 175 years.
+We have a successful track record of producing graduates who have made significant contributions to the world of art and design.

-- Set to open towards the end of 2022, our brand-new Arts and Humanities building will be equipped with facilities and studios for 3D rapid prototyping, clay modelling, film, photography, video, large digital print, ceramics, printmaking, screen printing and letterpress, all with excellent technical support4.
+• Our multi-million-pound Delia Derbyshire building is equipped with facilities and studios for 3D rapid prototyping, clay modelling, film, photography, video, large digital print, ceramics, printmaking, screen printing and letterpress, all with excellent technical support.4

 What you'll study